amitgoswami1027/capstone-microservicesproject/README.md

-# Capstone Project(MicroServices) - Cloud Developer NanoDegree
+## Capstone Microservices Project(Cloud Developer) NanoDegree

-## Overview : The purpose of the cloud developer capstone project is to give you a chance to combine what you've learned throughout the program.
+### Overview : The purpose of the cloud developer capstone project is to give you a chance to combine what you've learned throughout the program.
 This project will be an important part of your portfolio that will help you achieve your Cloud-related career goals.

-## SCOPE: Capstone Project is a cloud application developed for Udacity Cloud Engineering Nanodegree.
+### PROJECT PROPOSAL(SCOPE): Capstone Project is a cloud application developed for Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.
+I will be using the AWS for deploying the microservices project.
+Will be using IAM, S3, RDS-Postgres, VPC, Subnets, Internet Gatway(IGW), EC2, ELB, Dockers, EKS -Elastic kubernetes services to deploy the microservices on AWS Cloud.

 The project is split into four services:
 1. [The Ionic Client](./frontend/)- Ionic client web application which consumes the RestAPI Backend.